bryanherger/trino-vertica/README.md

 Open the Maven panel and expand trino-vertica lifecycle.
 Tests are implemented using TestContainers and can take a long time to run, so you might ant to skip tests.
 Run Clean, then Install.

 Now go to the source tree into plugins/trino-vertica/target.
-Copy the ZIP file to the plugins directory in your Trino 419 install.
+Copy the ZIP file to the plugins directory in your Trino install.

 Expand the ZIP and rename the directory to "vertica".

+CREATE A CATALOG FILE:

 Add a minimal catalog file, e.g.:
 ```